The official blog of the Lung Institute.

 Cell Therapy is Helping Patients Today

 Cell therapy is an increasingly popular, minimally invasive alternative treatment for lung disease that is helping people in the United States today.
-The therapy accelerates the body’s natural healing process to heal damaged lung tissue, or at least stop the progression of damage caused by lung disease.
-70 percent of patients who receive cell therapy report an improved quality of life.
-Many lung disease patients can reduce, or even quit medications and supplemental oxygen.
+The therapy may accelerate the body’s natural healing process to promote the healing of damaged lung tissue.
+Many lung disease patients may reduce, or even quit medications and supplemental oxygen after discussing it with their doctor.
 Cell therapy can help patients onto the path to recovery and free them from having to choose between having a lung transplant or falling into a steep, end-stage decline.

 Cell therapy isn’t a cure for lung disease, however, it may slow the progression or even improve lung function in some patients.
 While it doesn’t work for everyone, it helps the vast majority of patients and has better long-term results than traditional options.
 Like streptomycin, cell therapy may be the answer to providing better care for patients and has the potential to eliminate the need for surgery.
 Streptomycin was an integral part in curbing the damage caused by tuberculosis, once a widespread problem, now a rarity in the Western world.
 Perhaps cell therapy is the answer for lung disease sufferers today, providing them with a better option to breathe easier.